steve12345585/SnipeOffice/android/README.md

    amount of time.
 2. An OpenGL thread which contains the OpenGL context and is responsible for drawing all layers (including tiles) to the screen.
-3. A thread (`LOKitThread`), that performs `LibreOfficeKit` calls, which may take more time to complete.
+3. A thread (`LOKitThread`), that performs `SnipeOfficeKit` calls, which may take more time to complete.
 In addition it also receives events from the soffice thread (see below) when the callback emits an event.
 Events are stored in a blocking queue (thread processes events in FCFS order, goes to sleep when no more event is available and awakens when there are events in the queue again).
-4. A native thread created by LibreOfficeKit (we call it the soffice thread), where LibreOffice itself runs.
+4. A native thread created by SnipeOfficeKit (we call it the soffice thread), where SnipeOffice itself runs.
 It receives calls from `LOKitThread`, and may emit callback events as necessary.

 ## LOKitThread

-`LOKitThread` (`org.libreoffice.LOKitThread`) communicates with LO via JNI (this can be done only for one thread) and processes events (defined in `org.libreoffice.LOEvent`) triggered from UI.
+`LOKitThread` (`org.SnipeOffice.LOKitThread`) communicates with LO via JNI (this can be done only for one thread) and processes events (defined in `org.SnipeOffice.LOEvent`) triggered from UI.

 ## Application Overview

-LibreOfficeMainActivity (`org.libreoffice.LibreOfficeMainActivity`) is the entry point of the application - everything starts up and tears down from here (`onCreate`, `onResume`, `onPause`, `onStart`, `onStop`, `onDestroy`).
+SnipeOfficeMainActivity (`org.SnipeOffice.SnipeOfficeMainActivity`) is the entry point of the application - everything starts up and tears down from here (`onCreate`, `onResume`, `onPause`, `onStart`, `onStop`, `onDestroy`).